David-Ernstsson/arrowhead-project/docs/radiator/readme.md

 The purpose of `radiator` application system is to turn the radiator on and off in a home.

-The `radiator` provides features for a local cloud systems to :
+The `radiator` provides features for a local cloud systems to:
 * Turn the radiator on and off in a home when the homeowner leaves or comes home accordingly

 <a name="radiator_sysd" />